-The RTA will ensure that documents that describe the programs, policies, and procedures used to carry out its Agency Safety Plan are maintained, as well as the documented results from the SMS processes and activities.
-RTA will also ensure that documents not included or referenced elsewhere in this safety plan that are related to the implementation of its SMS are maintained.
+We will maintain documents that describe the programs, policies, and procedures we use to carry out our Agency Safety Plan.
+We will also maintain documents not included or referenced elsewhere in this safety plan that are related to the implementation of our SMS, as well as results from our SMS processes and activities.

 These documents will be maintained for at least three years after their creation and made available upon request by the FTA, other federal entities, or TDOT.
-The WeGo Public Transit CSO will be a primary point of contact when providing RTA Agency Safety Plan-related information to external agencies to ensure access to these documents.
+The CSO will be a primary point of contact when providing Agency Safety Plan-related information to external agencies to ensure access to these documents.